dpiponi/nano/README.md

        /   \   /   \   /   \   /   \   /   \   /   \   /   \   /   \   /   \   /   \   /   \   /   \   /   \   /   \

 See [Hofstadter's butterfly](https://en.wikipedia.org/wiki/Hofstadter%27s_butterfly) for my original motivation for this project.

+It's fairly flexible.
+For example it had no trouble reproducing the energy levels for the graphene spirals in [this paper](https://arxiv.org/abs/1301.2226).